 These guidelines apply to all text that refers to the Glass name and brand.

-Glass is never part of the name of your business, Glassware, other products.
+Glass is never part of the name of your business, Glassware, other products, or domain name.
 Instead, use "for Glass."
 If you use "for Glass" in conjunction with a logo, "for Glass" must be a smaller size than the rest of the logo.

 Correct: "Cat Facts for Glass"

 Glass™ always has a trademark symbol the first time or the most prominent time it appears in a creative.